yaswika0311/AidCompass/README.md

 Alternatively, you can simply drag and drop the project folder into Visual Studio Code.

 ## Access the Web Application:
+Made the Website using https://10web.io/, the platform generates customized websites using AI
   ####  Click on this link to find the demo video of the basic outline of the website
        https://drive.google.com/file/d/1_HOIupT1GNOiXw15df8t-FuS4K8Y-3vG/view?usp=drivesdk